Time-varying first-order autoregressive processes with irregular innovations: Outline for the lower bound

 \section{Outline for the lower bound}

-Doe due the dependence of the underlying sequence, establishing the lower bound turned out to be surprisingly demanding.
+Due to the simultaneous irregularity and dependence of the underlying sequence, establishing the lower bound turned out to be surprisingly demanding.
 We use the common Neyman-Pearson strategy, where it suffices to show that for some constant $c > 0$, we have

 for appropriate hypothesis $H_0$, $H_1$ and corresponding probability measures $\P_1$, $\P_0$, see Theorem 2.1 in Tsybakov \cite{tsybakov2009} for details.
 Our hypothesis will be constructed based on $f_0,f_1\in\mathcal{H}(\beta,L)$, satisfying